BxCppDev/bxdecay0/README.rst

 - Release 1.0.6 (last release):

   - add support for clang-format and clang-tidy
-  - add a few background isotopes, namely Po210, Po218, Th230, U234 and U238, as simplified alpha emitters
+  - add a  few background isotopes,  namely Po210, Po218,  Th230, U234
+    and U238, as simplified alpha emitters

 - Release 1.0.7 (next release):

   - move some resource files
   - DBD gA  processes are  not optional  anymore but  associated phase space    data   files    are    only    installed   through    the BXDECAY0_INSTALL_DBD_GA_DATA option (default: OFF)
-  - Add support for the BXDECAY0_DBD_GA_DATA_DIR environment variable to locate the DBD gA phase space data files
+  - add support for  the BXDECAY0_DBD_GA_DATA_DIR environment variable to locate the DBD gA phase space data files
+  - add the ``bxdecay0-run`` program to generate BxDecay0 decay events and store the output in some ascii files
+  - add the BxDecay0 Geant4 extension library

 .. _SuperNEMO: http://supernemo.org/

 Design